-17.5.
+18.2.
 End wall lintel

-The end wall lintel system is a simple method of construction where a common floor truss with vertical and horizontal webs are placed onto a supporting wall and beam system.
-Rollover restraint is accommodated by the installation of a 200x35x1.5mm angle lintel as commonly used in the ENDUROWALL[®] system.
+The end wall lintel system is a simple method of construction where common floor trusses with vertical and horizontal webs are placed onto a supporting wall and beam system.
+Rollover restraint is accommodated by the installation of a 200x35x1.5mm angle lintel as commonly used in the ENDUROWALL® system.
+This can only be used at the end of joists.